hortonworks-spark/shc/README.md

 Above illustrates our next step, which includes composite key support, complex data types, support of customerized sedes and avro.
 Note that although all the major pieces are included in the current code base, but it may not be functioning now.

+## Trademarks

+Apache®, Apache Spark, Apache HBase, Spark, and HBase are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.